node-js-libs/chain.js/README.md

 ## Error handling

-Use the `onError` method for adding an error handler (the default is `throw`).
-All methods in the chain are passed an error callback as the second argument
+Use the `onError` method for adding an error handler.
+All methods in the chain are passed an error callback as the second argument and wrapped in a try..catch

     onError(function (err) {
         //Handle the error